Iron486/NLP_emotions_classifier/README.md

 ![immagine_2022-05-22_003327046](https://user-images.githubusercontent.com/62444785/169671041-6710ae2a-f03b-4120-bd69-be736ca561ec.png)

-So, the dataset is unbalanced with 'sadness' and 'joy' labels that dominate over the others.
+So, the dataset is unbalanced with 'sadness' and 'joy' labels dominating over the others.

 ### TRAINING THE MODEL